-Assessed property values within the District have decreased.
-As a result, our property tax levy was 7% lower than last year, and is projected to be another 2% lower for next fiscal year.
-The District has placed Proposition 445 on the ballot for the November 2016 general election.
+Because assessed property values within the District have continued to decrease, our property tax levy has also decreased.
+The District has placed Proposition 461 on the ballot for the November 2017 general election.
 This proposition would allow a temporary budget override for five consecutive tax years and allow the statutory tax rate to increase twenty-five cents to a rate of \$3.50 per one hundred dollars of assessed valuation.